-The IJB reported a year end underlying overspend of £5,771k for 2019/20, arising from an underlying deficit of £6,037k in social care budgets, net of an underlying underspend of £266k in NHS budgets, before drawing down a planned use of reserves for ring fenced Scottish Government funding and planned commissioning commitments.
-Following the application of these planned reserves, the net underlying overspend position for the IJB was £4,006k consisting of a net overspend of £5,651k in social care budgets and an underspend of £1,645k in NHS budgets.
+The overall financial performance consists of an underlying overspend of £6,037k in Social Care budgets (overspend of £3,360k in 2018/19) and an underlying underspend of £266k in NHS budgets (underspend of £1,836k in 2018/19) resulting in a net deficit of £5,771k before the application of the risk share agreement of £3,063k and ring-fence funding of £434k.
 2019/20 saw the first year of a change to the financial risk sharing arrangement set out within the Dundee Health and Social Care Integration Scheme whereby in the event of an overspend within the delegated budget, after the application of a financial recovery plan and use of IJB reserves, the overspend will be allocated based on each Parties' proportionate contribution to the Integration Joint Board's budget for that financial year on a like for like basis.
 Under this arrangement, NHS Tayside became liable to make a further contribution of £2,042k and Dundee City Council liable to make a further contribution of £1,021k giving a total additional funding of £3,063k.
 This resulted in a net £2,274k overspend for the IJB.

-The Integration Joint Board approved the use of reserves to the value of £1,765k to contribute to transition funding for the Reshaping Care for Older People programme and to invest ring-fenced Scottish Government funding in relation to Primary Care Improvement Plan, Action 15 Mental Health and Alcohol and Drug Partnership funding in line with the Scottish Government's expectations.
-This had the effect of using reserves to fund a planned deficit.
+A deficit in 2019/20 was anticipated through the planned use £1,765k of the Integration Joint Board's reserves to contribute to transition funding for the Reshaping Care for Older People programme and ring-fenced Scottish Government funding in relation to Primary Care Improvement Plan, Action 15 Mental Health and Alcohol and Drug Partnership funding.
 Within the Dundee City Council overspend position, further overspends were incurred during the year in relation to staff costs of £1,660k, partly due to a delay in the implementation of the redesign of care at home services.
 In addition, high demographic demand for community based social care services led to an overspend in services provided by third and independent sector care providers of £3,372k across budgeted provision for care homes and care at home services in particular.
 A bad debt provision made by Dundee City Council of £341k mainly contributed to an overspend in supplies and services of £391k with a shortfall in income of £174k partly due to reduced levels of residential charging income from council operated care homes to reflect a planned reduction in the number of placements.